SmarterApp/TDS_TeacherHandScoringSystem/README.md

 5) Deploy TSS.MVC code at `thss_opentestsystem` [Web server]

+6) Configure application settings and add appropriate files.

-6) Load the item Package by using domain/api/item/submit/.
+7) Load the item Package by using domain/api/item/submit/.

 ## Configuration
 Per instance application configuration settings can be found in the following files: